 Aftercare is available until 6:00 PM at the reDiscover Center (Venice) location only.
 Please let us know at least one day in advance if your child will be staying for aftercare and mark your estimated pick up time when signing in your child that morning.
 In aftercare, tinkerers sketch, work on individual projects, and play with tinkering-oriented games and toys.

 Children will be working with wood, metal and cardboard, and usually go outside for lunch.
 Please be sure your child is wearing sturdy, closed-toed shoes (NO SANDALS).
 Loose clothes, shirts that expose the belly and halter-tops are prohibited.
 Appropriate clothes are part of a safe environment.
 If a child is wearing inappropriate clothing we will provide alternatives from our lost and found.
 We do not provide shoes.
 Long hair must be tied back.
 If your child is susceptible to the sun, please include sunscreen and/or a hat among their belongings.

 If your child does carry a cell phone they are asked to leave it in their bag during the workshop and can check messages at lunchtime.
 Children are asked to leave tablets or games at home.
 Please no pocket money, gum, or candy.

 What to Bring

-- Snack and Lunch in a sack that is easy to carry to the park.
-Fruit and water are available throughout the day, provided by Tinkering School LA.
+- Snack and Lunch in a sack that is easy to carry.
+Fruit and water are available throughout the day, provided by Tinkering Camp.